One-Nexus/Synergy/README.md

 <div id="stylesConfigJSON"></div>
 ```

-Finally, in your project's main sass file at the end of everything (or rather, at the end of all Modular related files), add the following code:
+Finally, in your project's main Sass file at the end of everything (or rather, at the end of all Modular related files), add the following code:

 ```scss
 @if variable-exists(to-JSON) and $to-JSON {